 Health and Wellness Services

-To help further support mental wellbeing, eligible students now have access to TimelyCare, a service that complements the in-person and virtual appointments offered through UChicago Student Wellness.
+To help further support mental wellbeing, eligible students also have access to TimelyCare, a service that complements the in-person and virtual appointments offered through UChicago Student Wellness.
 TimelyCare offers scheduled counseling and psychiatry with licensed clinicians, as well as a 24/7 on-demand service where students can discuss any concern.
 I encourage you to download the app now so you have easy access if you ever need it.
 The service is free, and registration takes only a few minutes.

 Fitness and Recreation